sandrodcpereira/sandro-design/readme.md

 3. All done, your Less file is now being watched.
 Cool.

 This obviously assumes that Less has been installed already, but that's a one time thing and it's easy enough to do.

-## How to compile Handlebars

-Who the fuck knows, really.

 ## How to run the page locally